WHAT IS?

 There are around 20,000 drops in a gallon of water and the drop rate is set to a slower pace to allow for the most flavor of the coffee to be extracted by gravity throughout the process.

-No, I use dedicated grinders for each individual brand coffee blend as opposed to just using one grinder for all the blends.
+No, dedicated grinders for each individual brand coffee blend as opposed to just using one grinder for all the blends.
 It is more expensive equipment wise but it helps prevent the different blends from affecting the flavor of others but running them all through one single grinder.

 Steeping is the process of just drowning grounded coffee in water for a period of time and it is lazy, disrespectful to all the hard working people that grew and harvested the beans, and makes the coffee taste like a Dinosaur's sock!